DamifeZion/react-omniroom/README.md

   ## Usage

-  Here’s a basic example of how to use react-bottom-room in your application:
+  Here’s a basic example of how to use react-omniroom in your application:

   ``` bash
   import { HeadRoom, FootRoom, PortRoom, StarboardRoom } from 'react-omniroom';